 4. Create A Schedule

 After laying out all the needed elements of your roadmap, you're now ready to arrange them into your schedule.
 The schedule overview will include your defined vital project milestones, deliverables, and documentation to ensure every step is documented correctly and communicated effectively, to the proper key personnel.
-When creating a schedule, you can use Gantt charts so the audience can properly visualize your timeline.
+When creating a schedule, you can use a Gantt chart so the audience can properly visualize your timeline.

 A project roadmap is a helpful tool to guide all the people involved in a software development project, whether your team, the organization or the client.
 It also helps you juggle multiple projects at the same time.